kr-g/xvenv/README.md

 what will create the venv, then install pip, setuptools, twine, black, and flake8

-as soon the build is ready, test with
+as soon the make related steps are done, test with

     xvenv build
     xvenv install